Back To Top

 "We can't even begin to study which policies actually reduce crime because we can't get our hands on local data," Jang said.
 "So we're left relying on studies from abroad or just looking at how afraid people are of crime, rather than the reality on the ground.
 We're quite literally in the dark here."

-Experts say that in various cities in major developed countries like Australia, Canada, the Netherlands, UK and US, decisions about funding major crime prevention programs hinge on rigorous testing in specific areas.
+Experts say that in various cities in major developed countries like Australia, Canada, the Netherlands, UK and US, decisions about funding major crime prevention programs often hinge on rigorous testing in specific areas.
 The lack of empirical testing makes it tough for the government to allocate resources efficiently, Park told The Herald.

 "We're putting policies in place without really knowing their long-term impact," he said.
 "It flies in the face of transparent governance.
 Basically, we're spending taxpayer money without the necessary research to back it up."